Skip to Main Content

 Teaching

-She teaches leadership theory and maternal/infant health preceptorship and seminar for the ABSN program.
+She teaches leadership theory, research, and maternal/infant health preceptorship and seminar for the ABSN program.
+She is the Course Coordinator for Senior Preceptorship and leads the Academic Faculty Student Affairs committee.
 Additionally, she has taught leadership theory for the MSN and RN to BSN programs.
 Aside from teaching, Mary enjoys traveling and making memories with her family.

 • (949) 214-3275